AI Adoption Framework for Infrastructure

 Standardization

-Centralized IaC templates, tagging, and conventions
+Centralized IaC templates, tagging, conventions

 Costs

-Azure Cost Management, budgets, GPU quotas
+Azure Cost Management, budgets, GPU and token quotas

 Security